arangodb/docs/3.11/indexing-working-with-indexes.md

 `collection.ensureIndex(index-description)`

-Ensures that an index according to the *index-description* exists.
+Ensures that an index according to the `index-description` exists.
 A new index will be created if none exists with the given description.

 Calling this method returns an index object.
-Whether or not the index object existed before the call is indicated in the return attribute *isNewlyCreated*.
+Whether or not the index object existed before the call is indicated in the `isNewlyCreated` return attribute.

-The *index-description* input value must contain at least a *type* attribute.
+The `index-description` input value must contain at least a `type` attribute.
 Other attributes may be necessary, depending on the index type.

 **type** can be one of the following values:
-- `"persistent"`: persistent index
+- `"persistent"`: persistent (array) index, including vertex-centric index
 - `"inverted"`: inverted index
 - `"ttl"`: time-to-live index
 - `"fulltext"`: fulltext index (deprecated from ArangoDB 3.10 onwards)
-- `"geo"`: geo index, with _one_ or _two_ attributes
+- `"geo"`: geo-spatial index, with _one_ or _two_ attributes
 - `"zkd"`: multi-dimensional index (experimental)

 **fields** is an array of attribute paths, containing the document attributes (or sub-attributes) to be indexed.
 Some indexes allow using only a single path, and others allow multiple.
 If multiple attributes are used, their order matters.

+The `.` character denotes sub-attributes in attribute paths.
+Attributes with literal `.` in their name cannot be indexed.
+Attributes with the name `_id` cannot be indexed either, neither as a top-level attribute nor as a sub-attribute.

 If an attribute path contains an `[*]` extension (e.g. `friends[*].id`), it means that the index attribute value is treated as an array and all array members are